-The Comments and Attachments Section of the customer page allows you to add comments and attachments to the customer.
+The Section for Additional Details of the customer page allows you to add comments and attachments to the customer.
 The respective permissions are granted independently from the permissions to read and write customer data, so it is possible that you cannot view or edit this section.

-You can use the Comments and Attachments Section to collect information about the customer which is not related to a specific ticket, e.g., adding the customer's service contract as an attachment, or writing a comment about the best way to contact the customer.
+You can use the additional details to collect information about the customer which is not related to a specific ticket, e.g., adding the customer's service contract as an attachment, or writing a comment about the best way to contact the customer.